Lunar IceCube: History

-Lunar prospecting missions are intended to pave the way toward incorporating use of space resources into mission architectures.
-NASA's planning for eventual human missions to Mars depends on tapping the local natural resources to make oxygen and propellant for launching the return ship back to Earth, and a lunar precursor mission is a convenient location to test such in situ resource utilization (ISRU) technology.

-Goals

-The science goals are to investigate the distribution of water and other volatiles, as a function of time of day, latitude, and lunar soil composition.
+Thus, the science goals were to investigate the distribution of water and other volatiles, as a function of time of day, latitude, and lunar soil composition.

-Payload
+Launch

+The cubesat was launched on November 16, 2022 on the Space Launch System "Artemis 1" launch.
+The vehicle successfully communicated with the ground after deployment on Nov.
+17, but on Nov.
+29 2022, NASA announced that the mission team was “continuing its attempts to communicate with the CubeSat so that it can be placed into its science orbit in the coming days.”
+The site has not been updated since, and the status of the spacecraft is unknown.

+Spacecraft

+Instrument

-Lunar IceCube will include a version of the Broadband InfraRed Compact High Resolution Exploration Spectrometer (BIRCHES) instrument, developed by NASA's Goddard Space Flight Center (GSFC).
+Lunar IceCube carried a Broadband InfraRed Compact High Resolution Exploration Spectrometer (BIRCHES) instrument, developed by NASA's Goddard Space Flight Center (GSFC).
 BIRCHES is a compact version of the volatile-seeking spectrometer instrument onboard the New Horizons Pluto flyby mission.

 Propulsion

 The tiny CubeSat spacecraft will make use of a miniature electric RF ion engine system based on Busek's 3 centimeter RF ion thruster, also known as BIT-3.
 It utilizes a solid iodine propellant and an inductively-coupled plasma system that produces 1.1 mN thrust and 2800 seconds specific impulse from approximately 50 watts total input power.
 It will also use this engine for capture into lunar orbit, and orbit adjustments.
 It is estimated the spacecraft will take about 3 months to reach the Moon.